Turnip the Beet! High Quality Summer Meals Award Program

 Summer meals are critical in the lives of millions of our nation’s youth, whose risk for food insecurity increases during the summer months when they no longer have access to the National School Lunch and School Breakfast Programs.
 Summer meal programs, including the SFSP and the Seamless Summer Option within the NSLP, present the opportunity to help alleviate summertime food insecurity and positively impact children’s growth and development by offering nutritious meals and encouraging children to develop healthy habits at a young age.
 High quality summer meals provide daily energy, and help make sure children are healthy and ready to learn when they return to school in the fall.
 The Turnip the Beet Award program was created to showcase sponsors who are going above and beyond to ensure that children in their care are receiving high-quality meals that are both nutritious and appetizing.

 FNS launched the Turnip the Beet Award in summer 2016.
-One hundred eleven sponsors earned Bronze, Silver, or Goal awards in 2017.
-A full list of the 2017 Turnip the Beet awardees were recognized in the May 2018 edition of the FNS Summer Newsletter.
+One hundred and twenty-three sponsors earned Bronze, Silver, or Goal awards in 2018.
+The 2018 Turnip the Beet awardees were recognized in the August 2019 edition of the FNS Summer Newsletter.
 The Silver and Gold Turnip the Beet awardees are featured on the USDA Blog and the Gold Turnip the Beet winners are featured on FNS’ Summer Capacity Builder.

 Resources for Serving High Quality Meals